 Prehospital and emergency airway decontamination and oral suctioning significantly decrease the risk of your patient developing aspiration pneumonia, a potentially life-threatening condition often associated with emergency resuscitation efforts.
 Let’s explore how you can better recognize the risk of pulmonary aspiration in your patients and discuss how oral suctioning is used to help prevent this deadly complication from occurring.

 Recognize the Risk

-Recognizing risk factors for aspiration is the first step in preventing aspiration pneumonia.
+Recognizing risk factors for aspiration is the first step to prevent aspiration pneumonia.
 Here’s where your assessment skills come into play.
-Determine if the patient has underlying medical conditions that may lead to airway compromise, such as:
+The following conditions that increase the risk for aspiration pneumonia include:

 Aspiration can occur at any age, but older adults are at an increased risk for aspiration and usually have the worst outcomes related to aspiration.

 Does this mean that all dysphagic patients develop pneumonia?
 Aspiration, in and of itself, does not necessarily lead to pneumonia.
 Pneumonia from aspiration is the result of a very large amount of bacteria entering the lower respiratory system, where the bacteria overwhelms a patient’s weakened immune system protection.

 The nature of the aspirate makes a difference.
 The majority of aspiration-related deaths occur because of inhalation of contaminants such as vomit, blood, and other materials.
 Mortality is related to the volume and content of the aspirate and is reported to be as high as 70 percent.
 It makes sense that preventing ingestion of these contaminants should be your priority when caring for the patients you have identified as high-risk for aspiration.